CumulusNetworks/docs/content/cumulus-linux/Layer-3/Routing.md

 map](http://www.nongnu.org/quagga/docs/docs-multi/Route-Map.html#Route-Map)
 to filter route updates from Zebra into the Linux kernel:

-<summary>NCLU Commands </summary>

-    cumulus@switch:~$ net add routing protocol static route-map myroutemap
+    cumulus@switch:$ net add routing protocol static route-map <route-map-name>

-<summary>vtysh Commands </summary>

-    cumulus@switch:~$ sudo vtysh

-    switch# configure terminal
-    switch(config)# ip protocol static route-map myroutemap
-    switch(config)# exit
-    switch# write memory
-    switch# exit
-    cumulus@switch:~$

-<span style="color: #36424a;"> The NCLU and vtysh commands save the
-configuration in the `/etc/frr/frr.conf` file.
-For example: </span>

-    ...
-    !
-    ip protocol static route-map myroutemap
-    !
-    ...

 ## <span>Configure a Gateway or Default Route</span>

-Cumulus Networks recommends that on each switch, you create a *gateway* or *default route* for traffic destined outside the switch's subnet or local network.
+On each switch, it's a good idea to create a *gateway* or *default route* for traffic destined outside the switch's subnet, or local network.
 All such traffic passes through the gateway, which is a host on the same network that routes packets to their destination beyond the local network.

-In the following example, you create a default route in the routing table 0.0.0.0/0, which indicates any IP address can be sent to the gateway, which is another switch with the IP address 10.1.0.1.
+In the following example, you create a default route in the routing table — 0.0.0.0/0 — which indicates any IP address can get sent to the gateway, which is another switch with the IP address 10.1.0.1.

-<summary>NCLU Commands </summary>

     cumulus@switch:~$ net add routing route 0.0.0.0/0 10.1.0.1
     cumulus@switch:~$ net pending
     cumulus@switch:~$ net commit

-<summary>vtysh Commands </summary>

-    cumulus@switch:~$ sudo vtysh

-    switch# configure terminal
-    switch(config)# ip route 0.0.0.0/0 10.1.0.1
-    switch(config)# exit
-    switch# write memory
-    switch# exit
-    cumulus@switch:~$

-<span style="color: #36424a;"> The NCLU and vtysh commands save the
-configuration in the `/etc/frr/frr.conf` file.
-For example: </span>

-    ...
-    !
-    ip route 0.0.0.0/0 10.1.0.1
-    !
-    ...

 ## <span>Supported Route Table Entries</span>

-Cumulus Linux (via `switchd)`advertises the maximum number of route table entries that are supported on a given switch architecture,
+Cumulus Linux — via `switchd` — advertises the maximum number of route table entries that are supported on a given switch architecture,
 including:

-  - Layer 3 IPv4 LPM (longest prefix match) entries that have a mask less than /32
+  - L3 IPv4 LPM (longest prefix match) entries, which have a mask that is less than /32

-  - Layer 3 IPv6 LPM entries that have a mask of /64 or less
+  - L3 IPv6 LPM entries, which have a mask that is /64 or less

-  - Layer 3 IPv6 LPM entries that have a mask greater than /64
+  - L3 IPv6 LPM entries, which have a mask that is greater than /64

-  - Layer 3 IPv4 neighbor (or host) entries that are the next hops seen in `ip neighbor`
+  - L3 IPv4 neighbor (or host) entries, which are the next hops seen in `ip neighbor`

-  - Layer 3 IPv6 neighbor entries that are the next hops seen in `ip -6 neighbor`
+  - L3 IPv6 neighbor entries, which are the next hops seen in `ip -6 neighbor`

   - ECMP next hops, which are IP address entries in a router's routing